OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-servicecon-02.png)

 Now you must put the OCI Object Storage endpoint according to your region.
 The trainers of the workshop will give you the appropiate endpoint.
-In this tutorial we'll use the frackfurt endpoint, but this endpoint could change in other worshops, please ask the trainers about the endpoint if they didn't give you one.
+In this tutorial we'll use the frankfurt endpoint, but this endpoint could change in other worshops, please ask the trainers about the endpoint if they didn't give you one.
  ```
  https://objectstorage.eu-frankfurt-1.oraclecloud.com
  ```
+> Note: you could create your own Object Storage Bucket in your OCI Tenancy, following the next [tutorial]().
+If you create your own Object Storage Bucket you have to use the appropiate [endpoint](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/) according to the region in which you create the bucket.

 Copy and paste your Object Storage endpoint in the **URL** field.
 Then change the **Method** to *PUT*.
 Action Hint should be *Create*.
 Then click **Next** to continue with the creation.